jroakes/Npath/Readme.md

 2. Enable the BigQuery API
 3. Ensure that GA4 data is being sent to BigQuery
 4. Get the dataset ID and table ID for the GA4 data
-5. Create a service account with BigQuery read access
+5. Create a service account with BigQuery read access.
+[Here](https://docs.aws.amazon.com/dms/latest/sbs/bigquery-redshift-migration-step-1.html) is a good guide.
 6. Download the service account key as a JSON file
 7. Create a new file in the root directory called `service_account.json` and paste the contents of the JSON file into it
 8. Run `pip install -r requirements.txt` to install the required Python packages